Kideo World Productions is a division of Morgan's Magical Media.

 I began writing in 1974.
 My first screenplay was based on the song “Taxi” by Harry Chapin.
 I wrote my first children’s book in 1997.
 My daughter Morgan was the driving force that gave me the inspiration and motivation to write, Tree Story, which was originally titled The Family Tree.
-Before that I had never dreamed that I would ever write anything for children.
-I was divorced at the time and it was my weekend to spend with Morgan.
-I was just coming out of a long-drawn-out annoying bout with writer’s block and I was eagerly working on a screenplay that I had been writing when my thought process decided to suddenly go on an extended vacation!
-Out of desperation I was trying to keep Morgan both happy and entertained.
+Before that, I had never dreamed that I would ever write anything for children.
+I was divorced at the time, and it was my weekend to spend with Morgan.
+I was just coming out of a long-drawn-out annoying bout with writer’s block, and I was eagerly working on a screenplay that I had been writing when my thought process decided to suddenly go on an extended vacation!
+Out of desperation, I was trying to keep Morgan both happy and entertained.
 I was feeding my VCR with what seemed to be an endless supply of videos for her to watch.
 When I thought that I had finally gotten her attention directed entirely on Barney the Purple Dinosaur she got mad at me for leaving her out there stranded all alone on “Barney Island”.
 It was at that point that she let me know exactly how disappointed she really was, “How come you never write anything that I can read?”
 She asked.
-I was taken by surprise and I did not know quite how to respond.
-“Well, what should I write” I asked?
+I was taken by surprise, and I did not know quite how to respond.
+“Well, what should I write,” I asked.
 It was obvious that she had planned her response for quite a while because she fired right back with, “You can write about trees.
-You should make them family trees in a forest!”
+You should make them families of trees in a forest!”

-Tree Story is geared for elementary school-aged children and it follows a family of trees that are harvested, taken to a lumber mill, and made into new wood products.
-Throughout the story the family members continually face the possibility of being separated forever… or did they?
+Tree Story is geared toward children 8 to 13 years of age, and elementary school-aged children, and it follows families of trees that are harvested, taken to a lumber mill, and made into new wood products.
+Throughout the story, the families continue to face the possibility of being separated forever… or did they?

 Hey Boys and Girls it's Story Time - This is a 4:42 preview of the 19:10 feature version.